luckyluke1976/cybersecurity-portfolio/GRC/01-statement-of-applicability/README.md

 ## What this is

-A Statement of Applicability (SoA) for **VindobonaPay GmbH**, a fictional Vienna-based fintech (~80 employees) used as the case study across this whole portfolio.
+A Statement of Applicability (SoA) for **VindobonaPay GmbH**, a fictional Vienna-based licensed payment institution (~80 employees) used as the case study across this whole portfolio.

 The document uses the **93 controls of ISO/IEC 27001:2022 Annex A as a reference set** and documents their applicability to the defined
 organization: whether each control applies, why, its implementation status, owner, supporting evidence and open remediation actions.

+> ⚠️ **Assumptions and limitations**
-> ⚠️ VindobonaPay GmbH is a fictional company created for educational
+> VindobonaPay GmbH is a fictional company created for educational
 > purposes.
 No real client data is used.
+Control applicability,
+> implementation status and remediation actions are illustrative
+> assessments based on the defined scenario — they do not represent
+> audit findings or work performed for a real organization.
 >
 > Control descriptions have been independently paraphrased for
 > educational purposes.
 No ISO/IEC standard text is reproduced in this